kryptokrona/kryptokrona/README.md

 ## Change config

-Before we start we just need to change slight a bit on the `CryptoNoteConfig.h` header file with some constants so we don't use our main net to test on.
+Before we start we just need to change slight a bit on the `cryptonote_config.h` header file with some constants so we don't use our main net to test on.

-Open up `src/config/CryptoNoteConfig.h`
+Open up `src/config/cryptonote_config.h`

 Then we need to change the constants **P2P_DEFAULT_PORT** and **RPC_DEFAULT_PORT** to: